 Almost Italian because I skipped the cheese and the breadcrumbs.
-Parmiggiano Reggiano is allowed in the Plant Paradox program, and it’s also possible to make breadcrumbs with complaint, grain free, lectin free bread, but when I make a recipe with meat I always have in mind that I want to reduce the total amount of animal protein.
-That’s why I add a lot of vegetable to my meatballs in general, and for these ones I replaced cheese with nutritional yeast.
+Parmiggiano Reggiano is allowed in the Plant Paradox program.
+It’s also possible to make breadcrumbs with complaint, grain-free, lectin-free bread.
+But when I make a recipe with meat I always have in mind that I want to reduce the total amount of animal protein.
+That’s why I add a lot of vegetables to my Italian meatballs in general, and for these ones, I replaced the cheese with nutritional yeast.

 One oven, two half sheet pans, one dinner

 I love to cook but I’m also pretty happy to reduce the time I spend in the kitchen cooking and cleaning, if possible.
 So instead of cooking my vegetables in a pan on the stove, I used the baking pans where I cooked the meatballs to cook the vegetables.
 I didn’t even wash them (the pans, not the vegetables).

 Meatballs are a staple in Romanian cuisine so I’m familiar with the basics, but then there are endless variations on this theme.
 I usually change things up depending on the flavor I want.
 I also wanted to keep it simple.
 My mom cooks the onions and garlic before adding them to the meat.
 I didn’t even do that, I mixed all the fresh veggies and herbs with the meat, two eggs, some cassava flour and nutritional yeast, rolled them and baked them.

 Regarding the serving size, the meatballs will last you few days or will feed a big family, but the vegetables are just for two – hard to fill the serving size in the recipe.

 Italian meatballs served with baked rhubarb